Do expats from Missouri still need to pay state taxes?

 Foreign Housing Exclusion (FHE)

-The FHE allows you to exclude certain housing expenses from your federal and state taxable income, including rent, utilities (excluding telephone), and other reasonable expenses related to housing abroad.
+The FHE allows you to exclude certain housing expenses from your U.S. federal taxable income, including rent, utilities (excluding telephone), and other reasonable expenses related to housing abroad.
+Some states follow federal rules closely, while others do not, so always check how your state treats these exclusions or speak with a qualified tax professional.

 The amount you can exclude is limited to a base amount plus housing expenses exceeding 16% of the FEIE limit.